stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 appreciate with terrible keenness the extent of his physical disorganisation.
-Even the familiar olive mark on his hip was gone, while on his chest was a great black mole or cicatrice which had never been there before, and which made Willett wonder whether the youth had ever submitted to any of the &ldquo;witch markings&rdquo; reputed to be inflicted at certain unwholesome nocturnal meetings in wild and lonely places.
+Even the familiar olive mark on his hip was gone, while on his chest was a great black mole or cicatrice which had never been there before, and which made Willett wonder whether the youth had ever submitted to any of the  "witch markings " reputed to be inflicted at certain unwholesome nocturnal meetings in wild and lonely places.
 The doctor could not keep his mind off a certain transcribed witch-trial record from Salem which Charles had shewn him in the old non-secretive days, and which
-read: &ldquo;Mr. G. B. on that Nighte putt y    e     Divell his Marke upon Bridget S., Jonathan A., Simon O., Deliverance W., Joseph C., Susan P., Mehitable C., and Deborah B.&rdquo; Ward&rsquo;s face, too, troubled him horribly, till at length he suddenly discovered why he was horrified.
-For above the young man&rsquo;s right eye was something which he had never previously noticed&mdash;a small scar or pit precisely like that in the crumbled painting of old Joseph Curwen, and perhaps attesting some hideous ritualistic inoculation to which both had submitted at a certain stage of their occult careers.
+read:  "Mr. G. B. on that Nighte putt y    e     Divell his Marke upon Bridget S., Jonathan A., Simon O., Deliverance W., Joseph C., Susan P., Mehitable C., and Deborah
+B. " Ward's face, too, troubled him horribly, till at length he suddenly discovered why he was horrified.
+For above the young man's right eye was something which he had never previously noticed--a small scar or pit precisely like that in the crumbled painting of old Joseph Curwen, and perhaps attesting some hideous ritualistic inoculation to which both had submitted at a certain stage of their occult careers.